DreamerAmit/Contract-Collector/backend/README.md

-# Contract Collector Backend
+# Show Renewals Backend

-This is the Node.js backend for the Contract Collector application.
+This is the Node.js backend for the Show Renewals application.

 ## Technology Stack